axibase/atsd/api/sql/examples/regularize.md

   WITH INTERPOLATE(30 SECOND, LINEAR, INNER, NONE)
 ```

-The value at 08:00:00 is `NaN` because the prior value in `INNER` mode was not available for linear interpolation.
+The value at 08:00:00 is `NaN` because the prior value in the `INNER` mode was not available for linear interpolation.

 ```ls
 | datetime                 | value  |